christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 - The convolution network is set as our O-CNN(d).
 - The deconvolution network is the mirror of O-CNN(d) where the convolution and pooling operators are replaced by deconvolution and unpooling operators.
 - “unpooling + deconvolution + BN + ReLU” = a basic unit = DUl
-- O-CNN(d) → DU2 → DU3 → · · · → DUd
+- **_O-CNN(d) → DU2 → DU3 → · · · → DUd_**

-##### Experiments:
+##### Experiments: Training details:
 - a desktop machine with an Intel Core I7-6900K CPU (3.2 GHz) and a GeForce 1080 GPU (8GB memory)
-- stochastic gradient descent (SGD) with a momentum of 0.9, a weight decay of 0.0005, and a batch size of 32.
-The dropout ratio is 0.5.
-The initial learning rate is 0.1, and decreased by a factor of 10 after every 10 epochs.
-The optimization stops after about 40 epochs.
+- stochastic gradient descent (SGD) with
+    - a momentum of 0.9,
+    - a weight decay of 0.0005, and
+    - a batch size of 32.
+- The dropout ratio is 0.5.
+- The initial learning rate is 0.1, and decreased by a factor of 10 after every 10 epochs.
+- The optimization stops after about 40 epochs.

-##### Dataset:
+##### Experiments: Dataset:
 - ModelNet40 and ShapeNetCore55
 - to build the octree data structure with correct normal information,
     1. we first use the ray shooting algorithm (_**Virtual_Scanner**_) to sample dense points with oriented normals from the shapes.
 Specifically, we place 14 virtual cameras on the face centers of the truncated bounding cube of the object, uniformly shoot 16k parallel rays towards the object from each direction, calculate the intersections of the rays and the surface, and orient the normals of the surface points towards the camera.
 The points on the invisible part of the shapes are discarded.